 Giving gifts is an art: you have to know someone well enough to know what they like, what they already have, and what will make them feel special.
-Travel gifts ideas are even harder because you throw in complications like having limited space in your suitcase and recipients who would (often) rather have experiences than things.
+Travel gifts are even harder because recipients would (often) rather have experiences than things.
 This year’s guide to unique travel gifts attempts to balance everything and stay on a budget.

-So without further ado, here are my recommendations on gifts for people who love to travel.
+So without further ado, here are my recommendations on unique gifts for people who love to travel.

-This round-up is one of my favorite posts to write every year and I’m happy to say that everything is truly something I own and recommend (or really want to try).
 Several of these recommendations include affiliate links.
-Shopping through these links is one of the easiest ways you can support their work — and it’s the same exact cost as buying directly.
+Shopping through these links is one of the easiest ways you can support my work — and it’s the same exact cost as buying directly.
 Thanks for clicking!